chetan954/WebCrawlerText/readme.txt

 Platform: Python 2

 This project is disributed under Creative Commons License Attribution-NonCommercial-ShareAlike 3.0.
-The legal code is provided in the main directory as legalCode.txt.
+The legal code is provided in the main directory as license.txt.

 ##Released as free software.
 ##Further details about the license and usage rights can be viewed in creative commons website.